Table of Contents

 Theories of Identity Development

 Identity formation or individuation is the development of a distinct individual personality.
-Identity develops and changes throughout individuals lifespan.
+Identity develops and changes throughout an individual’s lifespan.

-Erik Erikson´s theory of psychosocial development proposes influence of crisis and/ or conflicts:
+Erik Erikson’s theory of psychosocial development proposes the influence of crisis and/or conflicts:

-The stage relevant to identity formation takes place during adolescence known as “Identity vs. Role Confusion”.
+The stage relevant to identity formation takes place during adolescence and is known as ‘identity vs. role confusion’.
 During this stage, adolescents form basic identities especially concerning social and occupational identities.
-After successfully passing through this stage they enter “Intimacy vs. Isolation” where they will form strong friendships and a sense of companionship.
+After successfully passing through this stage they enter ‘intimacy vs. isolation’ where they will form strong friendships and a sense of companionship.

 The Most Important Models of Personality

 It is the most recent and universally acknowledged model of personality.
-Over the last two decades, it was used in approximately 3,000 scientific studies.
-In this Big Five model, you can recognize parts of other models of personality.
-It is based on the fact that some words are used to describe the same traits of a personality of the same person.
-Thus, it is based on association between words and not neuropsychological experiments. the model uses five dimensions to describe and summarize human personality and psyche.
+Over the last 2 decades, it was used in approx. 3,000 scientific studies.
+In this Big 5 model, you can recognize parts of other models of personality.
+It is based on the fact that some words are used to describe the same traits of the personality of the same person.
+Thus, it is based on the association between words and not neuropsychological experiments.
+The model uses 5 dimensions to describe and summarize the human personality and psyche.
 These are:

-Even today, the two dimensions of personality, extraversion and neuroticism, appear in various questionnaires, whereas the third dimension, assumed by Eysenck, psychoticism, has always been the focus of harsh criticism.
+Even today, the 2 dimensions of personality, extraversion, and neuroticism appear in various questionnaires, whereas the 3rd dimension, assumed by Eysenck, psychoticism, has always been the focus of harsh criticism.

 Extraversion and introversion

-The two poles, extraversion and introversion, stand for the degree of sociability and personal exposure as opposed to reservation and control.
+The 2 poles, extraversion, and introversion stand for the degree of sociability and personal exposure as opposed to reservation and control.

-People with high levels of neuroticism are emotionally unstable, overly sensitive and often suffer from fear and anxiety.
+People with high levels of neuroticism are emotionally unstable, overly sensitive, and often suffer from fear and anxiety.
 Frequently, associated psychosomatic complaints like headaches, restless sleep, gastrointestinal symptoms, etc., may occur.
-Other characteristics are: nervousness, insecurity, mood swings, vulnerability for negative emotions, impulsiveness.
+Other characteristics are nervousness, insecurity, mood swings, vulnerability for negative emotions, and impulsiveness.

 People with low levels of neuroticism are rather well-adjusted and emotionally more stable.
 They can handle burdens and stress quite well and remain calm even in extreme situations.
 They rarely or never focus on negative feelings and self-doubt is rather unusual.

-What makes the Big Five model so special is that individuals are not classified into predefined categories.
-Rather, every individual personality profile can be established on the basis of the five dimensions.
+What makes the Big 5 model so special is that individuals are not classified into predefined categories.
+Rather, every individual personality profile can be established based on the 5 dimensions.

-Tip for exams: Memorize the Big Five very well – for years they could be found among the IMPP questions every six months, time and again.
+Tip for exams: Memorize the Big 5 very well – for years they could be found among the IMPP questions every 6 months, time and again.